Gauge structure of Yang-Mills theories with extra dimensions: Introduction

-Fundamental theories at the Plank scale, as superstring theory~\cite{GS,P,W}, require of more than four dimensions in order to be self-consistent.
-The interest in phenomenological effects produced by new physics involving extra dimensions arose after the works by Antoniadis, Arkani-Hamed, Dimopoulos and Dvali~\cite{A,ADD,AADD}, who argued that relatively large extra dimensions could be detected at the TeV scale.
-If such large extra dimensions exist, they can affect low energy processes.
-Therefore, it is interesting to construct an effective theory that allows us to study their impact on low-energy observables.
+If large extra dimensions exist, they can affect low energy processes.
+Therefore, it is interesting to construct an effective theory that allows us to explore their impact on low-energy observables.
 The main goal of this paper is to discuss the theoretical bases that lead to the formulation of such an effective theory.
-The most interesting aspects, but at the same time more intricate ones, have to do with gauge invariance, so we will focus our discussion on a pure (without matter fields) Yang-Mills theory.
+The aspects which bear the most interest, but at the same time the ones characterized by the greatest intricacies, have to do with gauge invariance, so we will focus our discussion on a pure (without matter fields) Yang-Mills theory.
 Our study will be based on the well-known universal extra dimensions approach~\cite{ACD1}.
-An advancement of the material presented here has been recently reported by some of us~\cite{NoTo}.
-Also, other results that are closely related with this work have been discussed by some of us in Refs.~\cite{OPT1,OPT2,OPT3}.
-Our purpose is to deepen these ideas and at the same time to present a unified version of this topic. \\
+A study at the quantum level of the material presented here has been already reported by some of us~\cite{PRDYM}.
+Also, other results that are closely related with this work have been discussed by some of us in Refs.~\cite{PRDQED,JPGHIGGS,JPGS,OPT1,OPT2,OPT3,FGNT,MNT,GNT}.
+However, these works do not exhaustively address the structural bases of the theory at the classical level.
+Our purpose is to deepen into these ideas and, at the same time, to present a unified version of this topic at the classical level.
+Firstly, we will study the structure of the effective theory that results from the compactification and integration of the extra dimensions, identifying their degrees of freedom, gauge invariances and mass spectrum. \\